Hero Image

 UC ANR Performance Standards

-Analyze where your performance is strong and areas for development by reviewing the UC ANR Performance Standards.
+Staff can analyze where performance is strong and areas for development by reviewing the UC ANR Performance Standards.
 Work with your supervisor and if you have one, a mentor or coach to create a development plan.
-UC ANR Performance Standards (Web page)
+UC ANR Performance Standards (Web page).

 My UC Career